Wuzzmi/swe1r-autosplitter-libresplit/README.md

 > ***\*\*BUG\*\****
 >
 > While **```removeTabbedTime = true```**, if you use LibreSplits "Reset Timer" keybind, or right click in LibreSplit and click reload, you will trigger a bug!
-> This bug seems to invert loading/tabbed-out time.
-So if the timer would normally be running it will not, but will run while in a loading screen or while tabbed-out.
+> This bug inverts loading/tabbed-out time, so when the timer would normally run it does not, but instead will run while in a loading screen or while tabbed-out.
-> If this happens you will need to trigger an auto reset (if **```autoReset = true```**), or fully restart LibreSplit.
+> If this happens you will need to trigger an auto reset (if **```autoReset```** is not disabled), or fully restart LibreSplit.

 ___